Note: Summer camps at Katarínka are organized in the Slovak language.

 How about the food?
 What if I have a special diet?

 The food is served 5 times per day (breakfast, morning snack, lunch, afternoon snack, supper).
-If there are people with special diet due to allergy or their way of life (e.g. vegetarians, vegans), the food is prepared for them with regard to their allergy or way of life.
-However, it is very important to inform about this beforehand in the form when applying for the camp.
+If there are people with special diet due to allergy or vegetarians, the food is prepared for them with regard to their allergy.
+Due to how hard it is to cook for so many people in a camp, we do not cater to vegans though (only vegetarians).
+It is very important to inform us about this beforehand in the form when applying for the camp.

 What types of work are carried out by volunteers?
 Is the professional work carried out under supervision of the trained team?